pifiu/py-xml-escpos/README.md

  - `value-decimals` : The number of decimals
  - `value-width`    : The number will be left-padded with zeroes until its formatting has that many characters.
- - `value-decimals-separator` : The character used to seprate the decimal and integer part of the number.
+ - `value-decimals-separator` : The character used to separate the decimal and integer part of the number.
  - `value-thousands-separator` : The character used to separate thousands.
  - `value-autoint` : The number will not print decimals if it is an integer